-8.1 Standoff installation
+8.1 Standoff Installation

-In order to make an installation meeting the clearances to combustible materials around and above the fireplace, it is required to install the spacers/stand-offs in the following locations; on the top (B), on the sides ((D) and (E) 8 in total) and on the back of the fireplace (C).
-The spacers/stand-offs and the screws (A) can be found in the fireplace manual.
+Before installing the fireplace, it is mandatory to install the standoffs on the top (L), on the sides and (O) and (P) the back (N) of the fireplace.
+The standoffs can be found in the fireplace firebox and and the screws (M) to install them can be found in the fireplace manual.

-8.2 Carrying Handles
+8.2 Optional Carrying Handles